John Conyers: Sexual harassment allegations and resignation

 On November 21, 2017, Conyers issued a statement in which he said, "In our country, we strive to honor this fundamental principle that all are entitled to due process.
 In this case, I expressly and vehemently denied the allegations made against me, and continue to do so.
 My office resolved the allegations – with an express denial of liability – in order to save all involved from the rigors of protracted litigation."

 Also on November 21, 2017, the House Ethics Committee launched an investigation into multiple sexual harassment allegations against Conyers.

 On November 22, 2017, The Washington Post reported that Melanie Sloan, founder of Citizens for Responsibility and Ethics in Washington (CREW), publicly accused Conyers of having harassed and verbally abused her during her tenure working for the House Judiciary Committee.
-On one occasion, Sloan alleged that Conyers had summoned to his office, where she found him sitting in his underwear; she quickly departed.
+On one occasion, Sloan alleged that Conyers had summoned her to his office, where she found him sitting in his underwear; she quickly departed.

 Later in November 2017, there were reports that another woman accused Conyers of sexual harassment.
 House minority leader Nancy Pelosi, who had initially stated that Conyers was an "icon" and had done a great deal to protect women, called upon Conyers to resign.
 She said the allegations against him were "very credible".

 On December 5, 2017, aged 88, Conyers resigned his House seat because of his mounting sexual scandals.
 The announcement came the day after another former staffer released an affidavit accusing Conyers of sexual harassment.
 The same day, an article by The Washington Post published allegations by Courtney Morse that Conyers had threatened her with a similar fate to that of Chandra Levy, a staffer found murdered in a park in Washington, DC.
 She said that after she rejected his advances, he "said he had insider information on the case.
 I don't know if he meant it to be threatening, but I took it that way."

 At a time when the MeToo movement was pushing for action against men who harassed women, some media and supporters in Detroit believed Conyers had been unfairly treated.
 He was reported as the "first sitting politician to be ousted from office in the wake of the #MeToo movement."

+Mental Decline

+Starting in 2014, Michigan political commentators began noting his seeming declining mental faculties, describing him as unfit to hold office and "not quite right."
+Politico reported that some members of the Congressional Black Caucus believe Conyers's declining health and mental acuity exacerbated the sexual harassment controversies.
+After his death, the Detroit News editorial page described Conyers as suffering from "declining health and mental lapses, making him far less a congressional force than he was in his early years."